Skip to main content

 So, Is It Safe?

-Yes - when implemented correctly, passkeys are one of the most secure and user-friendly authentication options available.
+When implemented correctly, passkeys are among the stronger and more usable authentication options available today.

 "Passkeys represent a big leap forward in how we prove who we are online.